-Completed legendaries: Twilight, Sunrise, (Eternity), Incinerator, Bolt, Quip, Frostfang, The Moot, The Juggernaut, Howler.
+Completed legendaries: Twilight, Sunrise, (Eternity), Incinerator, Bolt, Quip, Frostfang, The Dreamer, The Moot, The Juggernaut, Howler.

 But in all honesty, having raided both 25 and 10 in wotlk, and 25 and 10 in cataclysm, I actually don't think that the fights overall are that much closer in terms of difficulty (between the raidsizes), the only difference is that 25 man players can't outgear the 10man versions as easily, but I can't help but feel that the fights are easier (in 10man) anyway.

 Overall I think it's easier to go from 25 to 10 than the other way around, so maybe that's why I'm a bit biased.
 But the point still stands, people in 10man aren't satisfied with having the two raidsizes as equal as it actually is, even though it's already improved alot.